libreobjet/open-guide/designing.md

 An exploration by Raphael Bastide of the relation between open source tools, documentation and conceptualization of physical artefacts former member of Libre Objet.

 ### Sea Chair
 > Sea chair is made entirely from plastic recovered from our oceans.
-Together with local fishermen, marine plasti is collected and processed into a stool at sea.  −[Studio Swine](http://www.studioswine.com/sea-chair )
+Together with local fishermen, marine plastic is collected and processed into a stool at sea.  −[Studio Swine](http://www.studioswine.com/sea-chair )

 Open questions
 ----------------------

 - Do you think that the open source licenses make designing easier for non-professional people?
 - Do you think that the open source licenses make designing more democratic?
 - Do you prefer starting from scratch or from existing design?